-The property tax receivable allowance is equal to 16 percent of the property taxes outstanding at June 30, 2021.
+The property tax receivable allowance is equal to 16 percent of the property taxes outstanding at June 30, 2022.

 All current taxes assessed on real and personal property may be paid in two installments; the first installment is payable on September first of the year for which the assessment is made, and becomes delinquent on October first; the second installment is payable on the first day the following March and becomes delinquent on April first.
 Taxes paid on or before the date when they are payable, including both first and second installments, are subject to a discount of two and one-half percent.
 If the taxes are not paid on or before the date in which they become delinquent, including both first and second installments, interest at the rate of nine percent per annum is added from the date they become delinquent until the date they are paid.
-Taxes paid on or before the due date are allowed a two and one half percent discount.
-A tax lien is issued for all unpaid real estate taxes as of the date of the sheriffs sale and these liens are sold between October 14th and November 23rd of each year.
-Sixty days of estimated property tax collections are recorded in revenues at the end of each fiscal year.
+Taxes paid on or before the date are allowed a two and one half percent discount.
+A tax lien is issued for all unpaid real estate taxes as of the date of the sheriff's sale and these liens are sold between October 14th and November 23rd of each year.

-All counties within the state are authorized to levy taxes not in excess of the following maximum levies per \$100 of assessed valuation: On Class I property, fourteen and three-tenths cents (14.30 cents); On Class II property, twenty-eight and six-tenths cents (28.60 cents); On Class III property, fifty-seven and two-tenths cents (57.20 cents); On Class IV property, fifty-seven and two-tenths cents (57.20 cents).
+All counties within the state are authorized to levy taxes not in excess of the following maximum levies per \$100 of assessed valuation: On Class I property, fourteen and three-tenths cents (14.30 cents); On Class II property, fifty-seven and two-tenths cents (57.20 cents); On Class IV property, fifty-seven and two-tenths cents (57.20 cents).
 In addition, counties may provide for an election to lay an excess levy; the rates not to exceed statutory limitations, provided at least sixty percent of the voters cast ballots in favor of the excess levy.